Higher chromatic Thom spectra via unstable homotopy theory: Background, and some classical positive and negative results

 \subsection{No-go theorems for higher chromatic heights}

 In light of Theorem \ref{hm} and Corollary \ref{hm-Z}, it is natural to wonder if appropriate higher chromatic analogues of $\H\FF_p$ and $\H\Z$, such as $\BP{n}$, $\bo$, or $\tmf$ can be realized as Thom spectra of spherical fibrations.
 The answer is known to be negative (see \cite{mahowald-bo-bu, rudyak, hood-tmf}) in many cases: \begin{theorem}[Mahowald, Rudyak, Chatham] There is no space $X$ with a spherical fibration $\mu:X\to \B\GL_1(\S)$ (even after completion) such that $X^\mu$ is equivalent to $\BP{1}$ or $\bo$.
-Moreover, there is no $2$-local loop space $X'$ with a spherical fibration determined by a H-map $\mu:X'\to \B\GL_1(\S^\wedge_2)$ such that ${X'}^\mu$ is equivalent to $\tmf^\wedge_2$. \end{theorem} The proofs rely on calculations in the unstable homotopy groups of spheres.
+Moreover, there is no $2$-local loop space $X'$ with a spherical fibration determined by an H-map $\mu:X'\to \B\GL_1(\S^\wedge_2)$ such that ${X'}^\mu$ is equivalent to $\tmf^\wedge_2$. \end{theorem} The proofs rely on calculations in the unstable homotopy groups of spheres.

-\begin{remark} Although not written down anywhere, a slight modification of the argument used by Mahowald to show that $\bu$ is not the Thom spectrum of a spherical fibration over a loop space classified by a H-map can be used to show that $\BP{2}$ at $p=2$ (i.e., $\tmf_1(3)$) is not the Thom spectrum of a spherical fibration over a loop space classified by a H-map.
-We do not know a proof that $\BP{n}$ is not the Thom spectrum of a spherical fibration over a loop space classified by a H-map for all $n\geq 1$ and all primes, but we strongly suspect this to be true. \end{remark}
+\begin{remark} Although not written down anywhere, a slight modification of the argument used by Mahowald to show that $\bu$ is not the Thom spectrum of a spherical fibration over a loop space classified by an H-map can be used to show that $\BP{2}$ at $p=2$ (i.e., $\tmf_1(3)$) is not the Thom spectrum of a spherical fibration over a loop space classified by an H-map.
+We do not know a proof that $\BP{n}$ is not the Thom spectrum of a spherical fibration over a loop space classified by an H-map for all $n\geq 1$ and all primes, but we strongly suspect this to be true. \end{remark}

 \begin{remark} A lesser-known no-go result due to Priddy appears in \cite[Chapter 2.11]{lewis-thesis}, where it is shown that $\BPP$ cannot appear as the Thom spectrum of a double loop map $\Omega^2 X\to \B\GL_1(\S)$.
 In fact, the argument shows that the same result is true with $\BPP$ replaced by $\BP{n}$ for $n\geq 1$; we had independently come up with this argument for $\BP{1}$ before learning about Priddy's argument.
 Since Lewis' thesis is not particularly easy to acquire, we give a sketch of Priddy's argument.
-By the Thom isomorphism and the calculation (see \cite[Theorem 4.3]{lawson-naumann}):
+By the Thom isomorphism and the calculation (see \cite[Theorem 4.3]{lawson-naumann}, as well as \cite[Proposition 1.7]{wilson-omega-spectrum} and \cite[Proposition 5.3]{angeltveit-rognes}):

 we find that the mod $p$ homology of $\Omega^2 X$ would be isomorphic as an algebra to a polynomial ring on infinitely many generators, possibly tensored with an exterior algebra on infinitely many generators.
 The Eilenberg-Moore spectral sequence then implies that the mod $p$ cohomology of $X$ is given by